-Cartilage rim augmented fascia tympanoplasty: a more effective composite graft model than temporalis fascia tympanoplasty
+Cartilage rim augmented fascia tympanoplasty: A more effective composite graft model than temporalis fascia tympanoplasty

-A. A. Kolethekkat*, Rashid Al-Abri, K. Al Zaabi, N. Al Marhoobi, S. Jose, S. Pillai, J. Mathew
+A. A. Kolethekkat*, R. Al Abri, K. Al Zaabi, N. Al Marhoobi, S. Jose, S. Pillai, J. Mathew

 *Corresponding author for this work